afknapping/leaving-kansas/README.md

 # Leaving Kansas

-A tutorial on how to set up *The Wonderful World of Ruby and Rails*™ on OS X.
+This is the tl;dr-version (or merely a checklist) of a tutorial on how to set up *The Wonderful World of Ruby and Rails*™ on OS X.

 ##### What's inside?